Cost of Selling a Home with A Realtor

 Home Prep Costs (1%)

-Getting your house “show ready” is essential to selling your home at the price you want.
+Getting your house “show ready” is essential to selling your home fast at the price you want.
 It needs to be sufficiently neat to attract buyers.
 An option would be to spend money to stage your home.
 While not required to sell it, nearly 77% of buyer’s agents recommend staging to make your property more attractive to buyers who can picture themselves living there.

 Likewise, 38% of seller’s agents won’t put a home they’re selling on the market until they stage them.